aviaryan/awesome-no-login-web-apps/README.md

 * [ezGIF](https://ezgif.com/) - GIF images editor (cropping, scaling, optimizing and more).
 * [Adobe Color CC](https://color.adobe.com/) - Color scheme designer.
 * [Burner Bonanza](https://burner.bonanza.com/) `[Account]` - Tool to remove the background of an image and instantly share on Facebook or Twitter, login to download the edited image as PNG or JPEG.
-* [BG patterns](http://bgpatterns.com/) - Pattern creator tool that allows you to choose from a variety of shapes and then customize size, rotation, placement, color, texture, and more.
 * [IcoMoon](https://icomoon.io/app/) - A platform that helps you in finding vector icon packs, hosting icons as SVGs or fonts and to generate SVG + PNG + icon fonts of selected icons.
 * [Flaming Text](http://flamingtext.com/) - An online logo or name generator/creator, modify your logo according to your wish and get in many formats including PNG and JPEG.
 * [LeanLogoMaker](https://leanlogomaker.com) - Generate 100s of logos, pick your favourite and download.
 Includes covers and profile images for your social media sites.